Mohaiman99a/Mohaiman99a/README.md

 ## Hey there 👋

-I'm Mohaiman, a Computer Science student passionate about software engineering, HCI, data analytics, and problem-solving.
+I'm Mohaiman, a Computer Science student passionate about software engineering, HCI, and problem-solving.
 I enjoy building things, exploring how technology interacts with people, and diving deep into concepts that spark my curiosity.

 Outside of coding, you'll find me behind a camera, designing graphics, trying out new restaurants, or hanging out with friends.